29 iconic Met Gala looks from the best-dressed guests since 1973

 He started in a large, gold cape that was then removed to reveal a golden suit of armor underneath, which he later shed to show off a crystal-covered body suit.

 The fashion house called it a "three-part LGBTQ+ American fairytale."
-First, the cape concealed his identify, then the armor symbolized protection against prejudice, and finally the body suit represented "living life as your true, unguarded self."
+The cape was meant to conceal his identity, the armor symbolized protection against prejudice, and finally the body suit represented "living life as your true, unguarded self."

 The artist is known for his daring fashion choices, including his purple prom look at the MTV Awards just days before.